cumulous/web/README.md

 You set/get these values when you deploy the backend through [CloudFormation](https://aws.amazon.com/cloudformation/).

-You can also rerun this command at any time to update your client to the latest version of the API.
+You can re-run this command at any time to update your client to the latest version of the API.
 It will cache the above values in the `tmp` folder and reuse them, unless you delete that.

+You can also read API documentation by navigating to the `/node_modules/swagger-ui/dist/index.html` file in a browser.
+You won't be able to call any endpoints however.

-We don't track the client in Git, instead we regenerate it on every build in [AWS CodeBuild](https://aws.amazon.com/codebuild/).
+**Note:** We don't track the client in Git, instead we regenerate it on every build in [AWS CodeBuild](https://aws.amazon.com/codebuild/).
 This is done intentionally to ensure the client stays current with the API.
 You're encouraged to periodically update the local development version as described above,